PxyUp/protoc-actions/README.md

 # Protoc actions

-This actions allow you generate client and server for grpc
+This actions allow you generate client and server for grpc in pipeline

 # How to use